BGP acronym (Border Gateway Protocol)

 IPv6 High Availability Components

-High availability and IPv6 load balancing is not just network function.
-It goes deep into the application architecture and structures.
+High availability and IPv6 load balancing are not just network functions.
+They go deep into the application architecture and structures.
 Users should get the most they can, regardless of the operational network.
 The issue is that we have designed an end-to-end network because we usually do not control the first hop between the user and the network—for example, a smartphone connecting to 4G to download a piece of information.

 We do not control the initial network entry points.
 Application developers are changing the concepts of high availability methods within the Application.
 New applications are now carrying out what is known as graceful degradation to be more resilient to failures.
 In scenarios with no network, graceful degradation permits some local action for users.
 For example, if the database server is down, users may still be able to connect but not perform any writing to the database.